Kerr Surname Meaning, History & Origin

-Kerr Surname Genealogy
+Kerr Surname Meaning

 Kerr is also an anglicized form of the German Kehr.

-Kerr Resources on
+Kerr Surname Resources on The Internet

 - Ferniehirst Castle.
 The Kerrs of Ferniehirst.

 - The Kerr Family Association.
 North American Kerr family association.

 - Kerr Family.
 Kerrs in America.